 Above-ground pools require adequate lighting during night time too, especially if you love swimming at late hours of the day.
 Try using decorative solar-powered post lights encircling its perimeter with one light every 5-feet apart from each other.

-- 【Full Waterproof & No Magnets】: The pool lights for above ground pools are made of a...
+- 【Full Waterproof & No Magnets】The pool lights for above ground pools are made of...

 That creates a nice visual effect and makes your above-ground pool safe and secure even when you are enjoying some alone time in there after dark without worrying about security issues.